 Did you know that globally cotton covers 2.5% of the world’s cultivated land, yet it uses 16%-25% of the world’s insecticides, more than any other single major crop?
 And five of the top nine pesticides used on conventional cotton in the US alone, are known to be cancer causing chemicals?
 These are just a couple of the many statistics that are now widely available to demonstrate the harmful effects of conventional cotton.

 Babies have incredibly sensitive skin that is more porous and absorbent than adult skin.
 Similarly to the way parents carefully consider the type of shampoo or body wash to use on their baby, the textiles in clothing should also be considered because it comes into such close contact with a baby’s skin.
-When wearing conventional cotton, your baby spends 24 hours a day in clothing laced with chemicals.
+When wearing conventional cotton, nylons or polyester, your baby spends 24 hours a day in clothing laced with chemicals.
 These chemicals are designed to remain in the textiles for life and even after washing it’s been scientifically proven they retain these chemicals for the entire lifespan of the garment.

-Because organic cotton is pure and isn’t treated with anti-static, anti-wrinkle pesticides and all the other toxic chemicals that ordinarily goes into making cotton, it’s highly absorbent and breathes beautifully.
-People with allergies and sensitivity to chemicals especially benefit from organic cotton.
+Because organic cotton is pure and isn’t treated with anti-static, anti-wrinkle pesticides and all the other toxic chemicals that ordinarily goes into making fabric, it’s highly absorbent and breathes beautifully.
+Babies and children with allergies, eczema or sensitivities to chemicals especially benefit from organic cotton.

 Certified organic cotton feels simply luxurious!
-It’s dramatically softer than conventional cotton because it hasn’t been assaulted with chemicals and pesticides and is grown and manufactured in as natural state as possible.
+It’s dramatically softer than conventional cotton because it hasn’t been assaulted with chemicals and pesticides and is grown and manufactured in as natural a state as possible.
 All-in-all, organic cotton is the superior choice in material to protect your baby’s health and make sure they are always comfortable.
 A softer material, no chemicals and no skin irritation all add up to one happy, healthy, thriving baby + it doesn’t leave any harmful side effects on the environment.